You are here because you understand that people depend on sacred places to rediscover themselves, to heal, and to transform.

 CommunityAwake needs your support to help bring an amazing new healing retreat offering to a world that will benefit from it now more than ever.

 Wuji Mountain Sanctuary is a boutique retreat center for quiet, solo getaways or small group workshops… an escape from the busy world.
-We bring East to the West, and in times of COVID travel restrictions, offering intimate training experiences here in America in the holistic healing and ancient insight traditions from renown instructors from around the world, including the Rimpoche and monks we support in Bhutan.
+We bring East to the West, and in times of expensive travel to Asia, we offer meaningful training experiences here in America, from Qigong to Meditation… and in the holistic healing and ancient insight traditions from renown instructors from around the world, including the Rimpoche and monks we support in Bhutan.
 Transformational therapies range from warm water Watsu to massage, and high-speed fiber optics allows our broadcast facility to stream our programming online to bring our Courses home to you as part of our global community.

 What was once an inaccessible mountaintop without roads, littered with fallen trees, no running water, and no electricity, has transformed through supportive donations and Francesco’s Heart-centered focus – mostly single-handedly – to become the infrastructure for the Wuji Mountain Sanctuary.